-Our Actions What does this include?
-Develop a 10 year Housing Investment Plan The Housing Investment Plan will identify the strategic housing needs of York and North Yorkshire to ensure that the right homes are built in the right places, enabling us to facilitate more affordable and sustainable homes.
+The Housing Investment Plan will identify the strategic housing needs of York and North Yorkshire to ensure that the right homes are built in the right places, enabling us to facilitate more affordable and sustainable homes.
 For example, exploring opportunities of homes built around train stations or the significant opportunities from MoD sites.
 We will also review how we can balance the challenges of sustainability and quality Vs affordability.
 Housing can't be viewed in isolation and is a key enabler of many of our ambitions, so placemaking will also be integral to the Housing Investment Plan, alongside quality and design.
-Page This will be developed in close collaboration with our two local authorities, housing associations and other stakeholders.
+This will be developed in close collaboration with our two local authorities, housing associations and other stakeholders.
 This strategy will closely align with our Retrofit Strategy.

+Brownfield Housing Fund: a commitment of £12.7 million to support the building of up to 1,000 homes.
+Priority was given to projects that enable the following: Unlock brownfield land

+Support provision of affordable housing Contribute to economic growth priorities

+Enable high quality homes with great place making

+Develop a Retrofit

-Deliveohousing investment programmes Investment will be made into projects that enable new affordable and sustainable homes.
-For example: Brownfield Housing Fund: a commitment of £12.7 million to support the building of up to 1,000 homes.
-Priority was given to projects that enable the following: Unlock brownfield land Support provision of affordable housing Contribute to economic growth priorities Enable high quality homes with groat place making Enable high quality homes with great place making Deliver sustainable and low carbon housing Develop a Retrofit Strategy and Investment Programme A substantial level of homes need to be retrofitted, achieving a minimum of EPC C rating, in order to achieve our ambitions to be carbon negative.
-This strategy will outline a phased approach for delivering retrofit at pace and scale.
-The approach will be aligned with national strategies and funding landscape, with a particular focus on incorporating innovative financing mechanisms and leveraging market enablers throughout the supply chain.
+Deliver sustainable and low carbon housing A substantial level of homes need to be retrofitted, achieving a minimum of EPC C rating, in order to achieve our ambitions to be carbon negative.
+Strategy and Investment This strategy will outline a phased approach for delivering retrofit at pace and scale.
+The approach will be aligned with national strategies and Programme funding landscape, with a particular focus on incorporating innovative financing mechanisms and leveraging market enablers throughout the supply chain.
 The plan will be based on a fabric-first approach to retrofit and will build upon archetypal retrofit plans to ensure that measures are suitable for proposed types of property, alongside maintaining local character (e.g., heritage, conservation areas).
 The strategy will relate to all of our housing stock, including tourist accommodation.